- Makita and Milwaukee: What’s the difference?

 When it comes to a weed eater you’re likely to be on the lookout for something portable, easy to maneuver, and comfortable to handle.

-Milwaukee trimmers come with several different attachments making them versatile and able to tackle even the toughest of gardening challenges.
+Milwaukee trimmers come with several different attachments making for a versatile and able tool to tackle even the toughest of gardening challenges.

-They also include brushless motors, 9amp batteries with a one-hour run time, and wide cutting swaths.
+All good one aye include brushless motors, 9-amp batteries with a one-hour run time or more, and wide cutting swaths.
 Makita models are smooth operators, emitting minimal sound (and zero emissions too).

 You should note that most Makita models lack the additional attachments offered by Milwaukee, so consider your needs carefully before purchasing.